christianwgd/django-lite-cms-core/README.md

 bit too heavy for my purposes.
 Unfortunately Mezzanine was not optimal supported by the community (at this time it has open vulnerabilities and the latest Django supported is 4.0) so I needed a lighter approach that would also be a lot more modular.
-At this time the code was only project local and I copied the code around between different projects.
-To stop that I now started to put the code in installable libraries.
+Since my code was only project local and I copied the code around between different projects, I started to put the code in installable libraries.

 ## Features

-- Base class with
+- Base classes with
   - Properties: title, publish_date, expiry_date
   - Status model (currently DRAFT and PUBLISHED) with scheduled publishing
   - Manager with "published" query, based on status and date fields